SuperSecureHuman/supersecurehuman.github.io/_posts/2023-02-04-Horovod-Setup.md

 Python Version Tested = 3.8.10

+Note for Tensorflow -

 You have to load CUDA 10.1 first then CUDA 11.6 for tensorflow.
-This is to ensure that Tensorflow can find CuBlasLT from CUDA 10.1.
-If you load CUDA 11.6 first, then Tensorflow will use CuBlasLT from CUDA 11.6, which is not compatible Tensorflow.
+This is to ensure that Tensorflow can find `cublaslt` from CUDA 10.1.
+If you load CUDA 11.6 first, then Tensorflow will use `cublaslt` from CUDA 11.6, which is not compatible with Tensorflow.

 Evem in the training phase, you have to load the modules in the given order, otherwise, you'll get an error.